Warning: Website misusing the names of employees of Axiom Stone Solicitors

 Is there a genuine firm or person?

-The genuine firm have confirmed to the SRA that they have no genuine connection to the sending of the emails referred to in the above alert.
+The genuine Axiom Stone Solicitors has confirmed that neither the firm nor their employees past and present have any genuine connection to the website referred to in the above alert.

 What should I do?